Singularity-tutorial/Singularity-tutorial.github.io/README.md

 - Not architected with security in mind
 - Not built for HPC (but good for cloud)

-Docker shines for DevOPs teams providing cloud-hosted micro-services to users.
+Docker shines for DevOPs teams providing cloud-native micro-services to users.

 ## Singularity